Malice-in-Chains/Reckon/README.md

 * <b>Stage 5:</b> FullScan - At this point only the top 100 tcp and udp ports have been identified and scanned.
 In this stage, Reckon will begin scanning the remaining 65435 (65535 - 100) tcp and udp ports.
 Previously identified ports will not be rescanned however any newly identified open ports will be sent through Stages 3 and 4.
 This phase is really for peace of mind for the event that a target server is running obscure services on epimeral ports.

 ### Limitations
 * Reckon is only a simple bash script running mostly default scans for the scripts/tools it is wrapping.
 It should not be considered "Aggressive Enumeration" by any means and should not replace manual enumeration.
+This script is intended to automate and provide results to simplistic/common tasks during the enumeration phase.

 * Reckon adhears to all OSCP exam restrictions: https://support.offensive-security.com/#!oscp-exam-guide.md